WebGE/TinyClrLib/README.md

 Note: If environment variable __NUGET_REPOSITORY__ is define, some project generate a Nuget package for them, and copy generated package into it.

+Documentation is in progress

+***
+:construction: : Work In Progress

+:package: : Module which create Nuget package

+:closed_book: : Documented module
+***

 ## Core:
 - __Application__ class with Initialization and loop function,
 - __Led__ class to help with test easily,